feichao93/trips-editor/readme.md

 **Shortcuts as lazy and queryable streams**

-`keyboard.shortcut('xxx')` will give us a stream which emits a `KeyboardEvent` everytime the user press the specified shortcut.
+`keyboard.shortcut('xxx')` will give us a stream which emits a `KeyboardEvent` every time the user press the specified shortcut.
 The shortcut can be a simple key like `D` or can be a complex combination like `ctrl + shift + T`.
 The streams are lazy that none of the streams existed before calling `shortcuts('xxx')`; The streams are queryable that all the potential shortcut streams can be get from a single method.

 The keyboard also provides a `isPressing` method.
 For example, when implementing "Press Z to disable auto-adjust", `keyboard.isPressing('z')` returns a stream indicating whether a key is pressing, which is then map to the stream of whether the auto-adjust feature is disabled.

 **Pre-calculated mouse positions**

-There are three different types of mouse positions: **Raw positions** are from mouse event listener directly and records the coordinates relative to the web page. **Board positions** records the coordinates relative to the board, which are calculating by combining the transform stream and raw position stream and [inverting](https://github.com/d3/d3-zoom#transform_invert) the position by the transform. **Adjusted position** are board positions processed by the adjuster.
+There are three different types of mouse positions: **Raw positions** are from mouse event listener directly and records the coordinates relative to the web page. **Board positions** records the coordinates relative to the board, which are calculating by combining the transform stream and raw position stream and [inverting](https://github.com/d3/d3-zoom#transform_invert) the position by the transform. **Adjusted positions** are board positions calculated by auto-adjust.

 We pre-calculate all types of mouse positions and pack them into the `mouse` object.
 For example, `mouse.rawDown$` is the stream that records the raw position of the mouse down event, and `mouse.down$` records the board position, and `mouse.adown$` records the adjusted board position.

 In different situations, we use different types of mouse positions.
 We use adjusted board positions when drawing a new shape.
-When the auto-adjust is disbled, we switch to board positions.
+When the auto-adjust is disabled, we switch to board positions.
 And raw positions are useful when dragging the board.
-As a result of pre-calculating mouse positions, the logic of interaction is seperated from transformations among different types of mouse positions, which makes the interaction implementation clean and expressive.
+As a result of pre-calculating mouse positions, the logic of interaction is separated from transformations among different types of mouse positions, which makes the interaction implementation clean and expressive.

 #### Interaction Implementation

 Every interaction is implemented by an interaction function.
 Interaction functions have a common interface that each function takes a collection of streams as input and returns a collection of output streams.
 Input streams tell the interaction functions _what's the current state_ and _what does the user do_.
 For example, `keyboard` are a typical input stream container that records the keyboard usages, and `mode$` tells the interaction functions what is the current mode.
 Output streams returned from interaction functions in turn tells the main function _what should be updated and how to update them_.
 For example, `nextMode$` is a typical output stream that decides the next mode.

 The `mode$` is the most important state in interaction implementation.
 The same mouse or keyboard events will be translated into different actions in different mode.
-And during different stages of an drawing operation, the mode is different reflecting the current drawing state.
+And during different stages of an drawing operation, the mode is always reflecting the current drawing state.
 Here we pick the `drawRect` interaction function as the example to illustrate the common pattern of the interaction implementation.

 The below is a slim version of `drawRect`: